ajay522562-del/Introduction/README.md

 Then our Honourable Principal Sir warmly welcomed us with his speech, he told us explore all the new opportunities that comes in our way.

-## special thanks to our guesoof honour
+## special thanks to our guest honour:
+.Er ravindra garg - chief engineer, municipal corporation, ludhiana .Er rakesh kumar -GNDEC alumnus (batch 1991),ADC ludhiana

  Our induction ended at 3:40 pm.

 <h1>Day 2</h1>